Asteezy24/Yeezy-Raffle-Scripts/README.md

 # Triple-White-Yeezy-Raffle-Scripts
 A collection of python scripts to increase your chances at winning a yeezy raffle online.
 All must be run using python3.

+BEFORE RUNNING ANY OF THESE:
+pip install requests
+pip install j2py

 YME UNIVERSE: if the raffle entry is successful you will get one email per entry.
 Be prepared for a flooded inbox.